 |---|

-1. ZoomInfo: Best Alternative for B2B Go-to-Market Intelligence & Account Identification
+1. ZoomInfo: Best Alternative for B2B Go-to-Market Intelligence and Account Identification

-ZoomInfo is an AI-powered GTM platform built on a large data foundation: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business email addresses.
+ZoomInfo is an all-in-one AI GTM Platform built on a large data foundation: 500M contacts, 100M companies, 135M or more verified phone numbers, and 200M or more verified business email addresses.

 For product-led growth teams already using Pendo to understand what users do inside their product, ZoomInfo answers the questions Pendo cannot: which accounts behind that usage represent real revenue opportunities, which are actively evaluating solutions, and how should sales and marketing act on those signals?